 Reducing single use plastic

-For 2019 we will be piloting a reusable cup scheme at the Preston Park, Pleasure Gardens & PVP sites with Green Goblet.
 Our aim is to reduce the volume of single use plastic waste deriving from the festival bars.
-We expect the adoption of a reusable cup scheme to reduce by up to 30% the volume of waste that has historically gone to incineration (waste to energy).
-A portion of the reusable cups will be ‘Pride’ branded but without a reference to the festival dates, meaning that those cups returned can be stored & reused the following year
+We have previously adopted a reusable cup scheme to reduce by up to 30% the volume of waste that has historically gone to incineration (waste to energy).
+This is currently in review due to COVID-19.

 We have banned plastic straws from all our on-site bars.